 Tradition labels us an advertising agency.
 But what we really do is bring our Challenger Brand clients critical thinking, planning and innovative execution to the ever-growing number of ways you have to connect with your stakeholders and customers.

 To shorten the distance between goals and results, we insist on senior-level relationships.
 A GKV principal holds the partner-in-charge position for every client on our roster.
-Our mission and our partner-in-charge philosophy have created productive, long-term relationships with our clients for 30 years.
+Our mission and our partner-in-charge philosophy have created productive, long-term relationships with our clients for over 35 years.

 Every category has a leader.
 A bellwether brand whose success over time has earned it a unique standing in the minds of consumers and has effectively created the marketing conventions of the category.